awsdocs/amazon-ecs-developer-guide/doc_source/instance_IAM_role.md

 1. Check the box to the left of the **AmazonS3ReadOnlyAccess** policy and click **Attach policy**\.
 **Note**
 This policy allows read\-only access to all Amazon S3 resources\.
-For more restrictive bucket policy examples, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) in the Amazon Simple Storage Service Developer Guide\.
+For more restrictive bucket policy examples, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) in the Amazon Simple Storage Service User Guide\.